e-gov/TARA-Doku/TechnicalSpecification.md

 The identity token is signed by the TARA authentication service.
 The signature meets the JWT standard.

 TARA uses the `RS256` signature algorithm.
 The client application must, at least, be able to verify the signature given by using this algorithm.
 It would be reasonable to use a standard JWT library which supports all JWT algorithms.
-A situation in which the TARA signature algorithm is needed is, in principle, possible – if a security failure is detected in `RS256`).
+The change of algorithm is considered unlikely, but possible in case a security vulnerability is detected in the `RS256`.

 For the signature verification the public signature key of TARA must be used.
 The public signature key is published at the public signature key endpoint (see chapter 6 "Endpoints").